 8.3.5.14.3 When generated

 This primitive is generated by the PHY for the local MAC entity after the receive state machine has completed a reception with or without errors.
-When reception is completed without error, the primitive is generated after the PHY has delivered the last bit of the received PSDU to the MAC.
-When reception of two or more UL MU transmissions completes without error, the primitive is generated at or after the PHY has delivered the last bit of each correctly received PSDU to the MAC.
-When a signal extension is present, the primitive is generated at or after the end of the signal extension.
+When reception is completed without error, the primitive is generated after the PHY has delivered the last bit of all received PSDUs to the MAC.
+When a signal extension is present, the primitive is generated after the end of the signal extension.

 CID 3772